Can we survive when life is dark?

 This past Good Friday I heard my wife say, "Good-bye Daddy," as the mortuary received him into their care.
 She was a Daddy's Girl.
 She know's he is in a better place, but her emotions are tender.

-When you care for people and are available to their needs, a schedule that is frequently filled with sickness, tragedy and death is emotionally heavy.
+When you care for people and are available in their time of need, a schedule that is frequently filled with sickness, tragedy and death is emotionally heavy.

-Eve if you can't say "They are in a better place," at the right time and in the right way the grieving person will find hope in believing that there is a better place and "everlasting life" (John 3:16) is for real.
-Your presence may bring comfort until they experience the hope that only Easter provides.
+Even if you can't say at that moment, "They are in a better place the grieving person can find hope in believing that there is a better place and "everlasting life" (John 3:16) is for real.
+Your enduring presence will bring comfort until they experience the hope that only Easter provides.

 Easter is definitely an encouraging time for those of us who regularly face the temporal state of our life on Earth.
-It encouraged me as I was at my father-in-laws bedside last week.
+It encouraged me as I was at my father-in-laws bedside last week and live with my wife as she misses her Daddy.

 I hope it blesses you too.
 What you do matters.